FrogOfJuly/lithium_coolant/README.md

 There is a better cooling material than pure lithium and while we are at it, let's consider a bit more nuanced approach for energy loss calculation.

-At first, let's do water and lithium again.
+First, let's do water and lithium again.

 ### Lithium

-Reactive metal that is easily melted and need to sheltered from water and atmosphere.
+Reactive metal that is easily melted and needs to be sheltered from water and the atmosphere.

 ![Lithium](pics/Li.jpeg)

-There are different stages the mole of lithium goes through before escaping into environment and each step eats a bit of energy, not only evaporation.
+There are different stages the mole of lithium goes through before escaping into the environment and each step eats a bit of energy, not only evaporation.

 $$
 ^7\text{Li}^{\text{20°C}} \overset{\text{heating}}{\longrightarrow} \ ^7\text{Li}^{\text{180.5°C}} \overset{\text{melting}}{\longrightarrow} \ ^7\text{Li}^{\text{180.5°C}} \overset{\text{heating}}{\longrightarrow} \ ^7\text{Li}^{\text{1330°C}} \overset{\text{evaporating}}{\longrightarrow} \ ^7\text{Li}^{\text{1330°C}}\overset{\text{escape}}{\longrightarrow}